-- Protozoa: These spread through water and can cause intestinal infections such as diarrhea and nausea.
+These spread through water and can cause intestinal infections that cause diarrhea and nausea.

 What do germs look like?

 You may be wondering ‘What do these germs look like?’.
 But, if you were thinking of trying to spot one, don’t forget that we can’t see them with the human eye.
 In fact, they are so miniscule that we’re unable to see them without a microscope!
 This is the reason that we often don’t know that we’ve come into contact with germs that make us sick until we actually are sick.